pouchdb/pouchdb/docs/_guides/queries.md

 sidebar: guides_nav.html
 ---

-Map/reduce queries, also known as *secondary indexes*, are one of the most powerful features in the PouchDB and CouchDB APIs.
+Map/reduce queries, also known as *secondary indexes*, are one of the most powerful features in PouchDB.
 However, they can be quite tricky to use, so this guide is designed to dispell some of the mysteries around them.

  {% include alert_start.html variant="warning" %}